 Once the form is received a member of the team will contact you to discuss your application.
 This will involve completing a more detailed form, usually taking about half an hour.
 We aim to contact you within 3 days of receiving the form.

 Provided both parties are happy to proceed, we will set up a Messenger chat or WhatsApp group.
 Here we can discuss your application in greater detail and match you to a dog or cat.
+If Stray2Me decides that you are not a suitable applicant for one of our Strays then we will email you with our reasons.

 We will organise a home check.
 This may be a virtual home check via video link, or by asking someone to visit you.
 This can be discussed and agreed at the time.